If you are considering submitting an application to Texas Woman's University, the fee for the application is $50.

-Texas Woman's University is amoderately difficult school to get into.
+Getting into Texas Woman's University is moderately difficult.
 Texas Woman's University evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

 Schools that are moderately difficult to get into, like Texas Woman's University, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college determines which factors are given the most weight in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and choose schools that put the most emphasis the areas where you're strong.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college decides which factors are are most important when choose which applicants to admit, and which to deny.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you shine.

 |Academic GPA||Very Important|

 |Rigor of Secondary School Record||Very Important|

 Make sure to check with Texas Woman's University for more information on admission factors.